 Certain models of electric fireplaces include features that allow you to safely leave it on throughout the night.
-This could be a timer that you can set to turn the heater portion of the fireplace off after a set amount of time, or an auto shut off that will turn the fireplace off if it is knocked over or begins to overheat.
+This could be a timer that you can set to turn the heater portion of the fireplace off after a set amount of time, or an auto shut-off that will turn the fireplace off if it is knocked over or begins to overheat.

-Climate controls allow you to set your fireplace to a desired temperature just like you would program a thermostat.
+Climate controls allow you to set your fireplace to the desired temperature just like you would program a thermostat.
 If you set your climate control to a temperature of 60 to 65 degrees Fahrenheit, you will stay warm without having to worry about it being dangerous.
 Once set, your fireplace will turn off when it reaches the desired temperature.
 As the room temperature once again drops, it will come back on.

-While your electric unit is quite different from a real wood burning fireplace, some safety precautions remain the same.
+While your electric unit is quite different from a real wood-burning fireplace, some safety precautions remain the same.
 Keep flammable materials back at a safe distance.
 This includes drapes, rugs, clothing, and other linens.

 Because it is an electric appliance, never sit drinks on the unit.
 Getting the components wet can cause your home’s electric panel to trip.

 When Not to Leave Your Electric Fireplace On